ThrRip/OpenCore-EFI-Laptop-Lenovo-Yoga-C740-14IML/README.md

 - Trackpad and touch screen failed to drive
 - ~~Sound Card failed to drive~~
   > AppleALC.kext with layout-id 61 is OK.
+- Unable to enter macOS 11.0.1 Installer (Whether it is in-system upgrade or USB upgrade)

 ## Author
 ThrRip